Federal Trade Commission: 1980s

-In 1984, the FTC began to regulate the funeral home industry in order to protect consumers from deceptive practices.
-The FTC Funeral Rule requires funeral homes to provide all customers (and potential customers) with a General Price List (GPL), specifically outlining goods and services in the funeral industry, as defined by the FTC, and a listing of their prices.
-By law, the GPL must be presented on request to all individuals, and no one is to be denied a written, retainable copy of the GPL.
+1990s

 In 1996, the FTC instituted the Funeral Rule Offenders Program (FROP), under which "funeral homes make a voluntary payment to the U.S. Treasury or appropriate state fund for an amount less than what would likely be sought if the Commission authorized filing a lawsuit for civil penalties.
 In addition, the funeral homes participate in the NFDA compliance program, which includes a review of the price lists, on-site training of the staff, and follow-up testing and certification on compliance with the Funeral Rule."

 In the mid-1990s, the FTC launched the fraud sweeps concept where the agency and its federal, state, and local partners filed simultaneous legal actions against multiple telemarketing fraud targets.
 The first sweeps operation was Project Telesweep in July 1995 which cracked down on 100 business opportunity scams.